usgs/shakemap/docs/_sources/manual4_0/tg_architecture.rst.txt

 sm_profile
 ----------

-The user will need to run **sm_assemble** at least once to create a ShakeMap environment, referred to as a 'profile.'
-This environment consists of two directories -- one for event data, and another for configuration files and associated support products (Vs30 grid, geographic information, etc.) -- and a configuration file that points to them.
+The user will need to run **sm_profile** at least once to create a ShakeMap environment, referred to as a 'profile.'
+This environment consists of two directories -- one for event data, and another for configuration files and associated support products (Vs30 grid, geographic features, etc.) -- and a configuration file that points to them.
 The profile data resides in a file called *profiles.conf* in a subdirectory, *.shakemap*, of the user's home directory.
-Other ShakeMap programs read the profile information in this configuration file and use it to find event and configuration information.
+The user may choose another location for the profile file by using the '--f' option to **sm_profile**.
+Other ShakeMap programs read the profile information and use it to find event and configuration information.

 The data directory ('<data_dir>') contains event subdirectories (named